Philippicae: Analysis

 The first two speeches mark the outbreak of the enmity between Mark Antony and Cicero.
 It is possible that Cicero wanted to invoke the memory of his successful denunciation of the Catiline conspiracy; at any rate, he compares Mark Antony with his own worst political opponents, Catiline and Clodius, in a clever rhetorical manner.

 In the 3rd and 4th speeches, of 20 December 44, he tried to establish a military alliance with Octavian; the primary objective was the annihilation of Mark Antony and the restoration of the res publica libera – the free republic; to reach this goal, he favoured military means unambiguously.

 As the Senate decided to send a peace delegation, in the 5, 6th, 7th, 8th and 9th speeches, he argued against the idea of an embassy and tried to mobilise the Senate and the Roman People to war.

-In the 10th and 11th, he supports a military strengthening of the republicans Brutus and Cassius, but he was successful only in the case of the first one.
+In the 10th and 11th, he supports a military strengthening of the republicans Brutus and Cassius, but he was successful only in the case of Brutus.

 In the 12th, 13th and 14th, he wanted to wipe out any doubt against his own war policy.
 After the victory over Mark Antony, in the last speech he still warns against a too prompt eagerness for peace.

 Consequence

 Cicero’s attacks on Antony were only partially successful and were overtaken by events on the battlefield.
 The Senate agreed with most (but not all) of Cicero's proposals, including declaring Antony an enemy of the state.
 Cicero convinced the two consuls for 43 BC, Aulus Hirtius and Gaius Vibius Pansa, to lead the Senate's armies (with an allied force commanded by Octavian) against Antony.
 However, Pansa was mortally wounded at the Battle of Forum Gallorum, and Hirtius died at the Battle of Mutina a few days later.
 Both battles had been victories for the Senate army, but the deaths of its commanders left the force leaderless.
 The senior magistrate on the scene was Decimus Brutus (the propraetor of cisalpine Gaul), who the Senate attempted to appoint in command, but Octavian refused to work with him because he had been one of Julius Caesar's assassins.
 Most of the troops switched their loyalty to Octavian.

-With Cicero and the Senate attempting to bypass him and now in command of a large army, Octavian decided to reconcile with Antony.
-Antony and Octavian allied with each other and Marcus Aemilius Lepidus to form the second triumvirate, in opposition to Caesar's assassins.
-With the triumvirate controlling almost all of the military forces, Cicero and the Senate were left defenceless.
+With Cicero and the Senate attempting to bypass him, and now in command of a large army, Octavian demanded that he be appointed suffect consul (filling the vacancy left by the deaths of Hirtius and Pansa), even though he was two decades younger than the legal minimum age.
+When the Senate declined, Octavian marched his army on Rome and occupied the city without resistance.
+He then forced through his election as suffect consul and began to reconcile with Antony.
+Antony and Octavian allied with each other and Marcus Aemilius Lepidus to form the Second Triumvirate, in opposition to Caesar's assassins.
+With the triumvirate controlling almost all of the military forces in Italy and Gaul, they turned on Cicero and the Senate.